-As tempting as it may be to repurpose a print ad design for your email campaign, don’t do it.
-It will just end up as the prettiest email in the junk folder.
+As tempting as it may be to re-purpose a print ad design for your email campaign, don’t do it.
+It will just end up as the prettiest email in your customer’s junk folder.

 In theory, the subject line of an email drives the open and the content within the email should “sell the click.”
 If your email looks like spam, it probably is.

 At the other end of the spectrum are URL shorteners, which have now become a favorite of spammers because they hide the final destination of the link.
 Because of this, many link shorteners have ended up on domain block lists and can also drive up your spam score.

 The best practice is to link directly from the keywords in your content.
 For example, if you wanted your clients to see some cool stats on texting, you might tell them in your email to check out 15 Text Messaging Stats Every Business Should Know.

 The biggest culprit when it comes to formatting and html code is actually Microsoft Word.
 When you paste directly from Word, you’re also including xml markup that doesn’t always play well with HTML.
 There is a simple fix.
 Just paste your copy into Notepad first.
 Then copy and paste from Notepad to your email program.